TobiasPSP/doneland_sources/Components/Power/DC-DC-Converters/XL4015/readme.md

 The five-leg *XL4015* main regulator chip is located close to the two *input screw terminals*.

 Next to it and close to the *input terminal*, is one of two electrolyte capacitors with a printed voltage.
-This capacitor is connected directly to the *input* power, so its maximum voltage tolerance must be higher than the maximum *input voltage*.
+This capacitor is connected directly to the *input* power, so make sure the printed *maximum voltage tolerance* is higher than the maximum *input voltage*.

 ### Schottky-Diode